sonozaki7/sonozaki7/README.md

 - 👀 I’m interested in Software development.
 - 🌱 I’m currently learning Computer Engineering at UBC.
 - 💞️ I’m looking to collaborate on web application project.
-- 📫 How to reach me : Connect with me at Twitter @sonozaki7
+- 📫 How to reach me : Connect with me at Twitter @so_nozaki